 Wolverine’s claws are his most recognizable feature, apart from his hair (which we’ll get to, of course).
-We have Wolverine Claws gloves, but sometimes you feel like making your own, you know?
+We have foam Wolverine claws, but sometimes you feel like making your own, you know?
 We love this how-to on making great-looking claws using cardboard or mounting board, wooden chopsticks, hot glue, and silver spray paint.
-The only downside of these vs gloves is that your hand is partially filled with the cross-pieces that keep the claws together, so it may be difficult to hold your Trick or Treat bag or drink at the same time.
+The only downside of these DIY Wolverine claws vs modified gloves is that your hand is partially filled with the cross-pieces that keep the claws together, so it may be difficult to hold your Trick or Treat bag or drink at the same time.

 2. Styling Tips for Wolverine’s Hair

 |[Source: Twentieth Century Fox/Marvel Enterprises/Fandom]||[Source: Twentieth Century Fox/Marvel Enterprises/EntertainmentBuddha]||[Source: Twentieth Century Fox/Marvel Enterprises/GeekCrusade]|

 Wolverine’s hair and beard aren’t difficult to do, you just need enough hair to pull it off.
 And, of course, having dark hair helps.
 If you’re golden-haired or insufficiently em-bearded, you might need to add some black hairspray or a wig and beard set to your Halloween shopping list.
 But as the above images show, Hugh Jackman pulled it off with a variety of hair lengths and colors, and he, like, is Wolverine.